Oyon84/Blog-Pages/active-directory-tiering-model-deployment-with-powershell.md

 What this script does not do is setting the settings for these GPO.

 ### Naming Convention
-This script checkes for naming compliance and uses the following rules
+This script checks for naming compliance and uses the following rules
 - Should start with C | U | UC | CU
 - Policy type in capitals, for example: SEC, ADM, PRINTER, Max 15 chars
 - Policy name